 $28.50 UNNEUTERED dogs, 8 months old and over

 City & County of Honolulu law requires that all dogs, four months or older, have and wear a county-issued license tag.
 This identifies you as the legal owner.
 A tag can be purchased at any Satellite City Hall or at Hawaiian Humane Society.
 All address changes, transfers of ownership and updates must be done via the City & County of Honolulu at Satellite City Hall.
+Call 532-7710 to check on the status of your dog license or for more information.

 Applicant must be at least 18 years old.
 Licenses expire on December 31 of every second year and must be renewed before March 10 following the expiration date.
 If your dog has been tattooed with a number or microchipped, note the number on the application.